Domains18/neovim/README.md

-# Neovim configuration for Java, Python, Rust and Lua

 This is my personal LUA based configuration for Neovim that I use on a daily basis as Java, Python and RUST IDE.
 This setup is the product of continuous enhancements based in what I have found in configurations shared by other users.
 It is an ongoing project that may evolve with time as I come accross with new plugins, refine mappings or refactor configuration files.<br>Feel free to fork this repository and adapt it to your own needs.